Hampton University: Name changes, expansion, and community

-In June 2022, Dr. William R. Harvey retired as the 12th president of Hampton University after 43 years of service.
+In June 2022, William R. Harvey retired as the 12th president of Hampton University after 43 years of service.
 He is the longest serving president in Hampton's history and one of the longest serving college presidents in the nation.
 He is succeeded by Darrell K. Williams who is a 1983 graduate of Hampton University.

 Presidents

 Campus

 The campus contains several buildings that contribute to its National Historic Landmark district: Virginia-Cleveland Hall (freshman female dormitory, as well as former home to the school's two cafeterias), Wigwam building (home to administrative offices), Academy Building (administrative offices), Memorial Chapel (religious services) and the President's Mansion House.

 The original High School on the campus became Phenix Hall when Hampton City Public Schools opened a new Phenix High School in 1962.
 Phenix Hall was damaged in a minor fire on June 12, 2008.

 The Hampton University Museum was founded in 1868 and is the nation's oldest African-American museum.
 The museum contains over 9,000 pieces, some of which are highly acclaimed.

 Hampton University is home to 16 research centers.
 The Hampton University Proton Therapy Institute is the largest free-standing facility of its kind in the world.

 The four libraries on campus are the William R. and Norma B. Harvey Library (main library), William H. Moses Jr. Architecture Library, the Music Library, and the Nursing Library.

 The Emancipation Oak was cited by the National Geographic Society as one of the 10 great trees in the world.

 The waterfront campus is settled near the mouth of the Chesapeake Bay.